devlinjunker/template.github.semver/docs/architecture.md

 | Version | 0.1.0 |

 ## Intro
-This document should contain the application design and structure, detailing how the different components work together and how data is stored/retrieved.
+_This document should contain the application design and structure, detailing how the different components work together and how data is stored/retrieved._

 ## Dependencies & Project Setup
+_Describe the frameworks and libraries this project uses and how to set them up (Example sections provided)_

 ### Client
 #### Initial Setup